-- Step 1 Click SNMP > Notification Recipients SNMPv3. - Step 2 Configure the following settings: - Informs IPv4 Source Interface-From the drop-down list, select the source interface whose IPv4 address will be used as the source IPv4 address in inform messages for communication with IPv4 SNMP servers. - Traps IPv4 Source Interface-From the drop-down list, select the source interface whose IPv6 address will be used as the source address in trap messages. - Informs IPv6 Source Interface-From the drop-down list, select the source interface whose IPv4 address will be used as the source IPv4 address in inform messages for communication with IPv4 SNMP servers. - Traps IPv6 Source Interface-From the drop-down list, select the source interface whose IPv6 address will be used as the source address in trap messages.

-- Step 4 Enter the parameters. - Server Definition-Select whether to specify the remote log server by IP address or name. - IP Version-Select either IPv4 or IPv6. - IPv6 Address Type-Select the IPv6 address type (if IPv6 is used).
+- Step 1 Click SNMP > Notification Recipients SNMPv3. - Step 2 Configure the following settings: - Informs IPv4 Source Interface-From the drop-down list, select the source interface whose IPv4 address will be used as the source IPv4 address in inform messages for communication with IPv4 SNMP servers. - Traps IPv4 Source Interface-From the drop-down list, select the source interface whose IPv6 address will be used as the source address in trap messages. - Informs IPv6 Source Interface-From the drop-down list, select the source interface whose IPv4 address will be used as the source IPv4 address in inform messages for communication with IPv4 SNMP servers. - Traps IPv6 Source Interface-From the drop-down list, select the source interface whose IPv6 address will be used as the source address in trap messages. - Step 3 Click Add. - Step 4 Enter the parameters. - Server Definition-Select whether to specify the remote log server by IP address or name. - IP Version-Select either IPv4 or IPv6. - IPv6 Address Type-Select the IPv6 address type (if IPv6 is used).
 The options are:

-- Global-The IPv6 address is a global Unicast IPV6 type that is visible and reachable from other networks. - Link Local Interface-Select the link local interface (if IPv6 Address Type Link Local is selected) from the pull-down list. - Recipient IP Address/Name-Enter the IP address or server name of where the traps are sent. - UDP Port-Enter the UDP port used to for notifications on the recipient device. - Notification Type-Select whether to send traps or informs.
+- Link Local-The IPv6 address uniquely identifies hosts on a single network link.
+A link local address has a prefix of FE80, isn't routable, and can be used for communication on the local network only.
+Only one link local address is supported.
+If a link local address exists on the interface, this entry replaces the address in the configuration. - Global-The IPv6 address is a global Unicast IPV6 type that is visible and reachable from other networks. - Link Local Interface-Select the link local interface (if IPv6 Address Type Link Local is selected) from the pull-down list - Recipient IP Address/Name-Enter the IP address or server name of where the traps are sent. - UDP Port-Enter the UDP port used to for notifications on the recipient device. - Notification Type-Select whether to send traps or informs.
 If both are required, two recipients must be created. - Timeout-Enter the amount of time (seconds) the device waits before resending informs/traps.
 Time out: Range 1-300, default 15 - Retries-Enter the number of times that the device resends an inform request.
 Retries: Range 0-255, default 3 - User Name-Select from the drop-down list the user to whom SNMP notifications are sent.
-In order to receive notifications, this user must be defined on the page, and its engine ID must be remote. - Security Level-Select how much authentication is applied to the packet. - Note The Security Level here depends on which User Name was selected.
+In order to receive notifications, this user must be defined on the page, and its engine ID must be remote. - Security Level-Select how much authentication is applied to the packet.

+The Security Level here depends on which User Name was selected.
 If this User Name was configured as No Authentication, the Security Level is No Authentication only.
 However, if this User Name has been assigned with Authentication and Privacy rights, the security level can be either No Authentication, or Authentication Only, or Authentication and Privacy.